jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

       * Vertical paritioning is little not worthy as you need entire row in entity
       * Horizontal partitioning (or sharding) is faster almost proportional to number of rows.

-[Architecture and Design aspects] Peristene related questions:
+### Ask yourself before choosing peristet solution

-      [*] Mechaism to scale: replicaiton and partitioning (vertical or horizontal or combination of both) [*] Do you query data most of times which involves join of tables?
+1. Mechaism to scale: replicaiton and partitioning (vertical or horizontal or combination of both)
+2. Do you query data most of times which involves join of tables?
 In that case, which partitioning technique.
-      [*] Choosing a database does not only performance but for easy ccoding, retrieval, speed etc. So, look at application logic!
+3. Choosing a database does not only performance but for easy ccoding, retrieval, speed etc. So, look at application logic!
-      [*] Choose application centric database!
+4. Choose application centric database!
-      [*] Tow most important thing to consider microservice design are: programming language and persistent mechanism (database)
+5. Two most important thing to consider microservice design are: programming language and persistent mechanism (database)